Implementation of industrial bioprocesses

 Overall Course Objectives

-The reactors used in the bio-industries are designed according to the same general principles as those elsewhere in the chemical industry.
-However, there are some specific characteristics of bioreactions which require specialist treatment, such as the variable stoichiometry of fermentations and complexities of scale-up.
-Using a quantitative approach, bioreactions are analyzed with respect to feasibility and scale-up for the production of a range of bio-based products (including cells, proteins and chemicals).
+The implementation of industrial bioprocesses is of increasing importance, and yet is frequently a bottleneck for commercialization of biotechnology.
+In this course, using a quantitative approach, bioprocesses are analyzed with respect to feasibility and scale-up for the production of a range of products (including cells, enzymes, proteins and chemicals).
 A variety of feedstocks (including waste sugars and gasses) as well as production technologies (including two-stage fermentation, microbial biocatalysis and enzymatic biocatalysis) will be discussed.
-Emphasis will be placed on bioprocess economics and industrial implementation.
+Emphasis will be placed on bioprocess economics and process development.

 See course description in Danish